 In most organisms, the Major Facilitator Superfamily (MFS; TC#2.A.1) is the largest superfamily of secondary carriers.
 However, in the pathogenic leptospires, the MFS is poorly represented.
-L. interrogans has eight MFS members and L. borgpetersenii has six, with zero members of the related GPH Family (TC#2.A.2) for both.
+Both species have only six MFS members and zero members of the related GPH Family (TC#2.A.2).
 By contrast, L. biflexa has fifteen MFS porters and two GPH porters.
-Thus, its MFS representation is two to three times that of the pathogens.
+Thus, its MFS representation is almost three times that of the pathogens.
 Of particular note is the presence of multiple multidrug efflux pumps of MFS subfamily 21, nitrate/nitrite transporters, and several MFS porters of unknown function.
 Also, while the pathogens possess only a single member of the APC amino acid transporter family, L. biflexa has three such members, each derived from a separate subfamily.

 Divalent cation transporters can mediate either uptake or efflux of these essential but potentially toxic substances.
-While the CDF Family (TC#2.A.4) catalyzes heavy metal export and has equal numbers of its members in all three leptospires, members of the ZIP Family (TC#2.A.5) and the NRAMP Family (TC#2.A.55) catalyze heavy metal uptake and are found only in L. biflexa.
+While the CDF Family (TC#2.A.4) catalyzes heavy metal export and has equal numbers of its members in all three leptospires, the ZIP Family (TC#2.A.5) and the NRAMP Family (TC#2.A.55) catalyze heavy metal uptake and are found only in L. biflexa.
 Interestingly, the Chromate Resistance (CHR) Family (TC#2.A.51) and the Arsenical Resistance-3 (ACR3) Family (TC#2.A.59) are also restricted to L. biflexa.

-The RND Superfamily is by far the largest superfamily of secondary carriers present in these spirochetes with fourteen members in L. interrogans and L. biflexa, and nine in L. borgpetersenii.
+The RND Superfamily is by far the largest superfamily of secondary carriers present in these spirochetes with sixteen members in L. interrogans, fourteen in L. borgpetersenii, and twenty in L. biflexa.
 These proteins are divided about equally between heavy metal efflux pumps and multidrug resistance pumps.
 Only the SecD and SecF proteins, present in single copy in all three organisms, fall outside of these two groups.
-These two proteins function together as a single RND pump to facilitate proton-driven protein secretion via the General Secretory Pathway (Sec; TC#3.A.5) [59].
+These two proteins function together as a single RND pump to facilitate proton-driven protein secretion via the General Secretory Pathway (Sec; TC#3.A.5) [58].
 Finally, the two pathogens, but not L. biflexa, possess a single member of the poorly characterized putative Hydrophobe/Amphiphile Efflux-3 (HAE3) subfamily (TC#2.A.6.7) within the RND superfamily.